Reynold97/AIIP-RAG-Agents/README.md

 - Add an agent to the index pipeline to capture the topic of the contents that are being added to the database, and dinamically add it to the prompts marked with #***#
 - Add new flow to suplement vectorstore content with werbsearch if necessary
 - Fix Tavily
-- Add web scrapper loader
+- Add web scrapper loader.
+Structured output for specific information retrieval out of the whole scrape.
 - Try NVIDIA Nim RAG Agent https://www.nvidia.com/en-us/ai-data-science/ai-workflows/?ncid=ref-inpa-832194
 - Contextual indexing by Anthropic https://www.anthropic.com/news/contextual-retrieval
 - Add conversation memory